Rosa de Saron

 Rosa de Saron is a Christian-themed Brazilian rock band that formed within the Catholic Charismatic Renewal movement in 1988, in Campinas, known for being one of the forerunners of Christian metal in Brazil.
 The band currently consists of Bruno Faglioni (vocals), Eduardo Faro (guitar), Rogério Feltrin (bass), and Wellington Greve (drums).
 Their first album, Diante da Cruz, was released in 1994, and they released their next album, Angústia Suprema, in 1997.
 In 1999, the band recorded Olhando de Frente.
 In 2002, after a change of vocalists, Rosa de Saron launched the album Depois do Inverno.
 Their next record, Casa dos Espelhos, came out in 2005, and in 2007, they put out Acoustic CD.

 In 2008, to celebrate twenty years of activity, released their first live album, Acústico e ao Vivo.
 The band followed up with the album Horizonte Distante.
 In 2010, released their second live album, Horizonte Vivo Distante, nominated for a Latin Grammy Awards.
-In 2011, released a EP titled Siete Camiños, with songs re-recorded in different languages, and presented it at World Youth Day 2011 in Madrid.
+In 2011, released an EP titled Siete Camiños, with songs re-recorded in different languages, and presented it at World Youth Day 2011 in Madrid.
 In 2012, released the album O Agora e o Eterno.
 In 2013, released their third live album, Latitude, Longitude.
 In 2014, released the album Cartas ao Remetente.
 In 2015, released their fourth live album, Acústico e ao Vivo 2/3.
 In 2016, to commemorate 28 years of activity, released their first compilation album, Essencial: Rosa de Saron.
 In 2018, released the album Gran Paradiso.

 History

 Early years

-Rosa de Saron was formed in 1988 by Marcelo "Tchelão" Machado (vocals), Alessandro (drums), Eduardo "Duzinho" Faro (guitar), Alex Nozaki Mota (guitar), Rogério "Cazuza" Feltrin (bass), and Eduardo Bortolato, They initially played during masses and at the youth group in the Catholic community of Infant Jesus of Prague, in the Cambui neighborhood of Campinas, São Paulo.
+Rosa de Saron was formed in 1988 by Marcelo Machado (vocals), Alessandro (drums), Eduardo Faro (guitar), Alex Nozaki Mota (guitar), Rogério Feltrin (bass), and Eduardo Bortolato (keyboards), They initially played during masses and at the youth group in the Catholic community of Infant Jesus of Prague, in the Cambui neighborhood of Campinas, São Paulo.
 In 1994, they released their first album, Diante da Cruz, a mix of hard rock and heavy metal.
 After the album came out, Nozaki and Alessandro left the band, and Welington Greve (Grevão) took over on drums.
 In 1997, the band released their second album, Supreme Angústia.

 In 1999, Machado left, and Guilherme de Sá was hired to replace him in 2001.
 A year later, Rosa de Saron released Depois do Inverno.
 In 2005 their Casa dos Espelhos album, produced by de Sá, was released.
 The album release took place at Hopi Hari and was supported by a series of concerts in Brazil.

 The album Acústico, was released in 2007.
 To celebrate its 20 years in activity, on April 16, 2008, recorded their first DVD in Valinhos, Acústico e ao Vivo.
 In July of the same year, Feltrin published the book Rock, Faith and Poetry, which describes the band's first 20 years and each song.